 Dan received his J.D., with high honors, from The George Washington University Law School, where he was in the Order of the Coif and his B.A. in history, with distinction, from The George Washington University where he was a member of Phi Beta Kappa.

-Rhonda Tobin is co-chair of Robinson+Cole’s Litigation Section and a member of the firm’s Managing Committee.
+Rhonda Tobin is the firm’s Managing Partner.
 She concentrates her practice in the areas of insurance and reinsurance coverage, insurance bad faith and extracontractual liability, directors and officers liability, professional liability, and complex commercial litigation.